 Story sources.
 You can use the reading for class as your story sources, just like you do for the regular story posts.
 You can also browse the Freebookpalooza for lots of books that contains folktales and other stories from around the world.
 You could even try doing microforms of other stories you have written for this class!
 In addition, you could get ideas from movies, television shows, or book series, or you might try writing microfiction inspired by news of the day.
 If you want to write microfiction inspired by your own life, you might want to do the Biographical Writing option instead (it's like this assignment, but focused on personal writing).
 Photos and artwork can also make great prompts for writing microfiction.

 Story styles.
-For drabbles (100-words-stories), you can use conventional storytelling styles, even including a bit of dialogue.
+For drabbles (100-word-stories), you can use conventional storytelling styles, even including a bit of dialogue.
 For the shorter forms, you are going to have to be more creative and quirky in the style that you choose.
 One of the most famous six-word-stories, for example, takes the form of an advertisement: "For sale: baby shoes, never worn" (you can find out more about this famous story at Wikipedia).
 The title of the story does not go against your word count, so this can also be an experiment in creating really excellent titles that are an important part of the story experience.

 Learn more.
 If you are new to this world of microfiction, it can help to read examples of other people's stories and to learn from published flash fiction authors.
 I'll be expanding this list as the semester proceeds, and you can let me know if you have any recommendations: